Edward D. Maryon: University of Utah

+In 1971, Maryon was elected to a one-year term as president of the International Council of Fine Arts Deans, and in 1974, he helped form the Utah Watercolor Society alongside Harrison T. Groutage, Richard Van Wagoner, Homer Clark, and Thomas Leek.
+In 1976, he helped form a National Research Institute for Arts, funded by a grant from the National Endowment for the Arts and matching funds from 30 universities, which was intended to help facilitate and disseminate research into the arts.
+Maryon served as a board member and vice president of the organization.
+From at least 1977, Maryon was a board member of the Utah State Division of Fine Arts.
+At various points he was also a member of the Fine Arts Commission for the National Association of State Universities and Land-grant Colleges, and chairman of the Steering Committee for the formation of the American Institute for the Arts in Higher Education.

 Maryon led students on a number of trips throughout his time at the university.
 Most enduringly, starting in June 1970 and lasting for 30 years, he took students to spend a week in Monterey; they would paint along the Monterey Peninsula, and receive teaching and critiques from Maryon.
-Harrison T. Groutage and Snow later participated in the program as well.
+Groutage and Snow later participated in the program as well.
 Even before the Monterey program became established, however, Maryon led students on trips.
 These included a trip to the San Francisco Bay to visit galleries and sketch with the university's Art Club over the 1959–60 winter break, and a two-month cultural trip to Europe in the summer of 1962.
-(Note: Maryon also taught summer programs at the university, including in 1963 and 1964.)
+(Note: Maryon also taught summer programs at the university, including in 1963 and 1964, and taught summer workshops and classes for adults.
+In 1976, he taught a watercolor workshop at Boise State University in Idaho.)